morrownr/8814au/README.md

 FAQ:

-Question: Does this driver support WPA3?
+Question: Does WPA3 work with this driver?

-Answer: No. Note: WPA3 does not work.
+Answer: No, WPA3 does not work with this driver.
 If you need a comparable adapter that does support WPA3, I suggest an Alfa AWUS036ACM (mt7612u chipset) or a Alfa AWUS036ACHM (mt7610u chipset).
 You can get more information and links to these adapters at the following site:

 https://github.com/morrownr/USB-WiFi